Luos-io/Documentation/tutorials/your-first-message/send-message.md

 ╔>┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

-Typing : `device.button.state` you should see the value of the pin
+Typing `device.button.state`, you should see the pin's value:

 ```c
 In [1]: device.button.state